Dingyi-Kang/DrivingTaskInVirtualCity_VRGame_Unity/README.md

-# Your role is a deliever driving around a Virtual City
+# Your role is a driver delievering products within a Virtual City